phipi89/wattabout/README.md

 # WattAbout

-> Put everyday things on the same scale.
+> Put things on the same scale.

-WattAbout is a small Python library that helps me build an intuition for the climate impact of very different things.
-It simplifies comparison between food, transportation, trees etc via their co2 equivalent emissions.
+WattAbout is a Python library that helps me build an intuition for the climate impact of very different things.
+It simplifies comparison between food, transportation, trees, … via their co2 equivalent emissions.

 ```python
 from wattabout import *

 # building this was about half a cervelat
 ai.frontier_llm(3e6 * token, cache_read_ratio=0.95) / food.cervelat(100 * gram)